dustinpfister/blog_posts/_posts/express-text.md

 layout: post
 categories: express
 id: 829
-updated: 2021-03-23 13:35:52
+updated: 2021-03-23 13:39:30
-version: 1.2
+version: 1.3
 ---

-As of [expressjs](https://expressjs.com/) 4.17.x there is now an [express text](http://expressjs.com/en/api.html#express.text) built in middlewar function, that is one of a few built in middleware functions based off of [body parser](/2018/05/27/express-body-parser/), which is also a built in middleware for parsing incoming http post request bodies.
-Using the body parser middlewar directly might still be the best way to gain the highest degree of control over parsing incoming post request payloads, but there are a number of built in methods now for json, raw data, and plain text.
+As of [expressjs](https://expressjs.com/) 4.17.x there is now an [express text](http://expressjs.com/en/api.html#express.text) built in middleware function, that is one of a few built in middleware functions based off of [body parser](/2018/05/27/express-body-parser/), which is also a built in middleware for parsing incoming http post request bodies.
+Using the body parser middleware directly might still be the best way to gain the highest degree of control over parsing incoming post request payloads, but there are a number of built in methods now for json, raw data, and plain text.

+There is going over every little detail about the body parser middleware, but if I just want to parse text then there is the express text middleware.
+Using the function helps to keep the rest of my code a little more clean and readabule compared to suing the body parser directly.

 <!-- more -->